Greece Moments Greece Moments

 Kounoupa Beach

 On the way back we passed the rocky islands of Agia Kiryaki, Glino and Xondro.
-With a bit of luck you can even observe dolphins in these waters – unfortunately we were not granted that.
-Nevertheless, we had a whole day full of adventures, and even our 4-year-old daughter had a lot of fun (thanks to water wings) – absolute recommendation!
+With a bit of luck you can even spot dolphins in these waters – unfortunately, we weren’t so lucky.
+Nevertheless, we had a full day of adventures, and even our 4-year-old daughter had a lot of fun (thanks to water wings) – absolute recommendation!

 Insel Kounoupa Astypalea Avra Cruises